Watchmaker Glossary

 Mechanical watch which uses the principle of terrestrial attraction to wind itself by the movements of the arm alone, which turn a rotor which transmits the energy thus accumulated to the mainspring.

-Watch in which a hammer strikes inside the case and allows the time to be known by touch.
+Watch in which a hammer strikes inside the case and allows you to know the time by touch.
 Imagined around 1750 by Julien Le Roy.

 Watch whose case adopts a given shape, that of a beetle, a violin, a cross...